RaitoBezarius/video-to-speech/README.md

 - Quick OCR and speech synthesis (like it would be *realtime*?).
 - Better accessibilities methods and support.
 (It's very poorly written, I know.)

+The code is released under licence GPLv2, for more information, please look at the file LICENCE.